darrenjw/blog/drafts/rainier-intro.md

 ## Interactive session

-To follow along with this post, just run clone or download and unpack the Rainier repo, and run SBT from the top-level Rainier directory and paste commands.
+To follow along with this post just clone, or download and unpack, the Rainier repo, and run SBT from the top-level Rainier directory and paste commands.
 First start a Scala REPL.

 ```scala
 project rainierCore